kshankar/academic-shankar/content/home/experience.md

   description = """
   Responsibilities include:

-  * Teaching (M.Sc. courses)
+  * Research in Cyber Security and Internet of Things
-  * Supervising M.Sc. and Ph.D. students (Research and Mixed Mode)
+  * Grant and project acquisitions
-  * Carrying out industrial consultation projects
+  * Teaching and Supervision of M.Sc. and Ph.D. students
-  * Conducting security trainings and workshops
+  * Industrial consultation projects and security trainings/workshops
   """

 [[experience]]